aniruddha-ingle/crud_restful_api/README.md

 # Restful API for CRUD Operations on MongoDB hosted on Atlas
-//Submission Status will be changed to READY when it is ready for your evaluation
-//Code file is functional, but documentation is in progress and some more functionalities may be added.

 ### Introduction
 - Atlas (MongoDB) was used to host the product data.